Module phiml.backend.tensorflow.nets

 dtype

-The dtype of the layer's weights.
+Dtype of the layer's weights.
+Alias of layer.variable_dtype.

 variable_dtype